 We have strategic level partnerships in place with around 40 consumer advice organisations and charities.
 We engage regularly to assess the benefits of existing projects and consider options elsewhere, taking the opportunity to benchmark against others and seek to learn.
 Centres for Warmth The teams running the centres also fed into the development of this initiative, when considering the successes of the existing centre projects and opportunities for enhancements, based on the specific needs of the customers / households already being supported.
 Stakeholder feedback We have sent out questionnaires to organisations we deal with and some that have an interest in the customers we are looking to support, and we have received overwhelming support and confirmation that the projects we are supporting are appropriate and are helping those most at risk.
 Updated January 2024 This project focusses on tackling fuel poverty by offering energy/income advice to at risk households.
 Cadent work with over 40 strategic partners to continually feed into our strategic thinking and project prioritisation (in support of customers in vulnerable situations).
 The Centres for Warmth initiative has proven a huge success and receives excellent feedback from charities such as National Energy Action and Age UK.
-We use the ongoing engagement with these key partners to L.C. and D. and L. inform our decision making, as we have with this project.
-Information Required Description Outcomes, Associated Actions and Success Criteria The partnership with St Hilda's East Community Centre will form part of Cadent's wider Centres for Warmth network.
+We use the ongoing engagement with these key partners to inform our decision making, as we have with this project.
+Description The partnership with St Hilda's East Community Centre will form part of Cadent's wider Centres for Warmth network.
 The Centre for Warmth project model relies on the provision of VCMA funding, materials and resource to a community centre located in an area of high deprivation, fuel poverty, and carbon monoxide risk.
-The increased levels of funding, resource and materials enable the community centre to ramp up its existing support for customers in vulnerable situations.
-Project Outcomes The St Hilda's East Community Centre - Centre for Warmth Project aims to achieve the following outcomes: Individuals will report increased levels of household income.
-Individuals will report an increased awareness on the dangers of carbon monoxide (CO) and have a reduced risk of harm caused by CO.
+The increased levels of funding, resource and materials enable the community centre to ramp up its existing support for customers in vulnerable situations. increased levels of funding, resource and materials enable the community centre to ramp up its existing support for customers in increased levels of funding, resource and materials enable the community centre to ramp up its existing support for customers in